NASA Headquarters

 Headquarters of NASA in Washington, D.C.

-The Mary W. Jackson NASA Headquarters building at 300 E Street SW in Washington, D.C. houses NASA leadership who provide overall guidance and direction to the US government executive branch agency NASA, under the leadership of the NASA administrator.
-NASA Headquarters is organized into four Mission Directorates: Aeronautics, Exploration Systems, Science, and Space Operations.
-Ten field centers and a variety of installations around the country conduct the day-to-day work of the agency.
+The Mary W. Jackson NASA Headquarters is a building at 300 E Street SW in Washington, D.C. that houses NASA leadership, who provide overall guidance and direction to the National Aeronautics and Space Administration (NASA), a U.S. government executive branch agency led by the NASA administrator.
+Ten field centers and a variety of installations around the country conduct the agency's day-to-day work.

-The James E. Webb Memorial Auditorium, named for NASA's second administrator James E. Webb, hosts agency news conferences and NASA Social events.
-A lending library, the history office, archives, production facilities for NASA TV, and a NASA gift shop are also housed in the building.
+The James E. Webb Memorial Auditorium, named for NASA's second administrator, James E. Webb, hosts agency news conferences and NASA Social events.
+A lending library, the history office, archives, production facilities for NASA TV, and a NASA gift shop are also located in the building.

-The building, which opened in 1992 as Two Independence Square as part of the two-building Independence Square complex which was designed by Kohn Pedersen Fox, is currently owned by South Korean investment firm Hana Asset Management and leased to NASA through 2028.
+The building opened in 1992 as Two Independence Square as part of the two-building Independence Square complex, which was designed by Kohn Pedersen Fox.
+It is owned by South Korean investment firm Hana Asset Management and leased to NASA through 2028.